Lubusz Land: Brandenburg and Prussia

 After the Battle of Mühldorf, the House of Wittelsbach took an interest in the region in 1323, and King Louis IV the Bavarian decided to grant the Margraviate of Brandenburg with the Lubusz Land to his son Louis V. The emergence of a new powerful rival prompted the previously warring parties to make peace with each other and cooperate.
 Bavarian forces soon entered the region, but in October 1323 Pope John XXII called Louis IV to annul the grant of Brandenburg to Louis V, declaring it unlawful.
 The Pope supported the dukes of Pomerania and Głogów and local bishop Stephen II, and urged the region's inhabitants to resist the Wittelsbachs.
 King Władysław I the Elbow-high of Poland also took the chance, allied with Bishop Stephen II and campaigned the Lubusz Land.
 In return the head of secular government in Lubusz, governor Erich of Wulkow, loyal to the new Brandenburg margrave Louis V, raided and captured the episcopal possessions in 1325, burning down the Górzyca cathedral.
 Bishop Stephen fled to Poland.

 In 1354 Bishop Henry Bentsch reconciled with Margrave Louis II and the episcopal possessions were returned.
 The see of the bishopric returned to Lebus, where a new cathedral was built.
 In 1373 the diocese was again devastated by a Bohemian army, when Emperor Charles IV of Luxembourg took the Brandenburg margraviate from the House of Wittelsbach.
-It became part of the Lands of the Bohemian (Czech) Crown.
 The see of the bishopric now moved to Fürstenwalde (Przybór) (St Mary's Cathedral, Fürstenwalde).
 Polish monarchs still made peaceful attempts to regain the region.
 The northern part of the diocese of Lubusz, the Kostrzyn land, administratively became part of the New March, a peripheral region for Czech rulers who were willing to sell it.
 In 1402, an agreement was reached in Kraków between them and the Poles, under which Poland was purchase and reincorporate this region, however in the same year the Luxembourgs sold the region to the Teutonic Knights, Poland's arch-enemy.
 In 1454, after the Thirteen Years’ War broke out, the Teutonic Knights sold the region to Brandenburg in order to raise funds for war against Poland.
-The bulk of the Lubusz Land remained part of the Bohemian (Czech) lands until 1415.